Why She Refused To Be A Child Bride

 But saying no meant standing up to her parents and her entire community.
 No girl had ever refused to get married in Baoliwol before.

-Now 31, Hadidja is the founder and president of a centre that helps women and girls fight for their rights.
-She shared her story with Refinery29 in New York before travelling to participate in the 2015 Girl Summit DC.
+Now 31, Hadidja is the founder and president of a center that helps women and girls fight for their rights.
+She shared her story with Refinery29 in New York before traveling to participate in the 2015 Girl Summit DC.

 Growing up in the village of Baoliwol in northern Cameroon, she had seen plenty of girls get married young.
 Her 20-year-old sister had been married off early and already had three children.
 And Danedjo and her sister were far from alone; 73% of girls in northern Cameroon are married before the age of 18, according to the nonprofit Girls Not Brides.